Koenkk/zigbee2mqtt.io/docs/devices/EMIZB-141.md

 ---
-title: "frient EMIZB-141 control via MQTT"
+title: "Frient EMIZB-141 control via MQTT"
-description: "Integrate your frient EMIZB-141 via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
+description: "Integrate your Frient EMIZB-141 via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
 addedAt: 2023-12-01T09:53:36
 pageClass: device-page
 ---